trademark-class-list

 Class 35 – Advertising and Business Management

-Class 35 Comprises services dealing with advertising, business management, and marketing.
+Comprises services dealing with advertising, business management, and marketing.

 Example: Marketing services, business consulting, market research.

-Class 36 – Financial Services
+Class 36 – Insurance and Financial Services

-Class 36 Includes banking, investment, and insurance services.
+Includes banking, investment, and insurance services.

 Example: Financial consultancy, an insurance brokerage.